Regulations in Ireland

 all the deposit is handed over by the landlord to the scheme

-for repayment of the deposit.
+of the deposit.

 second scheme is the Insurance based scheme